Jazz scales and improvisation

 Aeolian: The tonic change to A (this is identical with the A Minor Scale).

 What is all this good for you may ask.
 Why don't stick to the regular Major scales?
 It is true that the notes are the same in modes as in Major scales, but not the note order and that makes a big difference.
 It is the changed order that gives them a unique sound quality that is caused by a different root note.

 So how can we use the modes?
-The modes become useful when you, for example, are playing a scale over a chord and don't want the regular Major sound.
-In many music styles it will sound wrong using Major scales over chords.
-You may instead use the Lydian Mode and suddenly you have a different sound.
-Some modes (Ionian, Lydian and Mixolydian) will sound good with Major chords and some (Dorian, Phrygian, Aeolian and Locrian) will sound good with Minor chords.
+As already said, the modes can become useful when you are playing a scale over a chord in an improvisation situation.
+Some modes (Ionian, Lydian and Mixolydian) will sound good with Major or Dominant chords and some (Dorian, Phrygian, Aeolian and Locrian) will sound good with Minor chords.
 Exceptions from this is possible, although.

 Jazz Minor Scales

 The “Jazz Minor Scale” is a melodic minor scale, but without any change of notes when descending, see Melodic Minor.

 The Jazz Minor is often used as a replacement for other minor scales in jazz.